 Execute of the NAESB Communications Strategy.

-Objective 2: NAESB will maintain strong working relationships with external industry organizations and regulators.
+Objective 2: NAESB will maintain working relationships with external industry organizations and regulators.

 Key Deliverables:

 NAESB staff will continue to maintain an open dialog and hold regular meetings with the staff and leadership of external organizations and regulators relevant to the goals of NAESB and supportive of the industry.